jarebear6expepjozn6rakjq5iczi3irqwphcvb/bjorg/README.md

-a lot of bash to do things for your. bjorg will do for you.
+a lot of bash to do things for you. bjorg will do for you.